 One of the most common symptoms associated with meth is “meth mouth.”
 This is a term used to describe the visible effects of oral disease while using methamphetamine.
 Meth mouth can occur due to the continued use of the drug, which leads to rampant tooth decay.

-Chronic meth use can be associated with teeth that are blackened, stained, rotten, and teeth that may even fall out.
+Chronic meth use can be associated with teeth that are blackened, stained, and rotten, and even lead to missing teeth altogether.
 Meth mouth can take place over a prolonged period in stages.

 The first stage of meth mouth includes bad breath and cavities.
 It’s also common to experience red and swollen gums, with the teeth in the front being the first to decay.